Visitor # 53001 since 26.FEB.2003

-Feel free to print a copy of these instructions for use during installation, or add a printed copy to your order for US$2.00
+Feel free to print a copy of these instructions for use during installation, or add a printed copy to your order for US$2.00 to cover the cost of printing

 Or here is an Adobe PDF file of these instructions that you can download at no cost for reference.

-If you look closely at the water-cooled VW shift linkage, its truly a marvel of mechanical design.
+If you look closely at the water-cooled VW shift linkage, it is truly a marvel of mechanical design.
 It transmits the front-back and side-side motion of the shift lever on the floor of the vehicle into motion on selector shaft of the transmission, to allow shifting gears.
 Front-back motion of the gear shift is transferred as back-front motion of the shift rod which in turn is translated into left-right rotation of the relay shaft which in turn is translated into a rotation of the selector shaft.
 Side-side motion of the gear shift is converted to rotation of the shift rod, which is converted to a left-right motion of the rear selector rod then to a front-back motion of the front selector rod which pushes and pulls on the selector shaft of the transmission.
-Click on the image(s) below for a detailed view of a typical A1 or A2/A3 shift linkage:
+Click on the images below for a detailed view of a typical A1 or A2/A3 shift linkage:

-| A1: Shift Linkage Diagram | A2/A3: Shift Linkage Diagram |
+A1: Shift Linkage Diagram | A2/A3: Shift Linkage Diagram |

 See the following sections for information on replacing/upgrading various parts of the shift linkage...

-| Short Throw Shift Arm Installed |
+Short Throw Shift Arm Installed |

-| Clamp-on Shift Weight Installed |
+Clamp-on Shift Weight Installed |

 For installation of the billet weighted shift rod, information, see the Missing LinkZ installation section.